Khamenei says Iranian economy yet to gain from foreign business visits

 "We haven't seen anything tangible from these delegations visiting Iran ...
 We are expecting to see some real improvements.
 Promises on paper have no value," Khamenei said in a meeting with members of the Assembly of Experts, according to state television.

-Hardline allies of Khamenei, wary of losing their grip in power, have criticised multi-billion-euro deals with European multinationals since a nuclear deal was reached with six major powers in 2015.
+Hardline allies of Khamenei, wary of losing their grip in power, have criticized multi-billion-euro deals with European multinationals since a nuclear deal was reached with six major powers in 2015.

-The deal led to lifting of sanctions in January in exchange for Tehran curbing its nuclear programme.
+The deal led to lifting of sanctions in January in exchange for Tehran curbing its nuclear program.
 Pragmatist President Hassan Rouhani has been trying to revive Iran's sanction-hit economy by attracting foreign investment.

 Khamenei also praised the high turnout of 62 percent in two crucial elections of parliament and Assembly of experts last month, but warned about efforts by Iran's "enemies' to infiltrate.